 4. Add some measurement

 An easy way to add a few measurements to your gallery wall is with the aid of “placing artwork on a shelf or ledge,” notes Joanna.
-Doing so offers it intensity, texture and makes it experience less stagnant.
+Doing so offers it intensity, and texture and makes its experience less stagnant.

 5. Consider what you’re interested in

-When selecting a layout, think about what you’re maximumly interested in.
+When selecting a layout, think about what you’re most interested in.
 Do you like symmetry?
 Do you decide on a combination of spherical and pointed edges?
-Thinking approximately those hobbies will let you better determine if you need to go together with a complete symmetrical wall, use a mix of spherical and rectangle frames, upload measurement, or take an extra natural loose-flowing method.
+Thinking approximately those hobbies will let you better determine if you need to go together with a completely symmetrical wall, use a mix of spherical and rectangle frames, upload measurements, or take an extra natural loose-flowing method.

 6. Balance all of it out